-There are two levels of support for the Link3270 bridge in CICS Transaction Server for z/OS, Version 2 Release 3:
+There are two levels of support for the Link3270 bridge:

 - Link3270 bridge with basic support provides the same as the support as that provided in CICS Transaction Server for z/OS, Version 2 Release 2.
 If you wish to continue using basic support, you do not need to take any action.
 Basic support is provided automatically. - Link3270 bridge with extended support provides support for the ACCUM option on EXEC CICS SEND TEXT, EXEC CICS SEND MAP, and EXEC CICS SEND CONTROL, in addition to the basic support.
-To support the ACCUM option, there are two new outbound vectors, SEND PAGE and PURGE MESSAGE.
-If you wish to take advantage of the extended support provided by CICS Transaction Server for z/OS, Version 2 Release 3, you must recompile your Link3270 programs using the extended copybooks (listed in Table 6), instead of the basic copybooks.
+To support the ACCUM option, there are two extra outbound vectors, SEND PAGE and PURGE MESSAGE.
+If you wish to take advantage of extended support, you must recompile any CICS Transaction Server for z/OS, Version 2 Release 2 Link3270 programs using the extended copybooks (listed in Table 6 on page 36), instead of the basic copybooks.